-The Mediterranean Sea is vast, stretching between the Atlantic Ocean to the west of Asia.
+The Mediterranean Sea is vast, stretching from the Atlantic Ocean to the west of Asia.
 The sea actually borders 22 countries, so you can imagine how diverse the wildlife under the water is!
 For instance, Cyprus and Malta are islands surrounded by the majestic Mediterranean Sea.
 Interestingly, the Mediterranean sea is not quite as you would expect.
 It first formed 5.5 million years ago when a great flood took over.
 Even before the flood brought back the waters to the Mediterranean Sea, what once existed previously disappeared for thousands of years because of the Messinian Salinity Crisis.

 In the waters of the Mediterranean Sea, you can find lots of fish, sharks, whales, and dolphins.
 In fact, there are at least 47 shark species that call the area home.
 Ready to learn more about ten unique sharks in the Mediterranean sea?
 Keep on reading to discover amazing facts about these ten common sharks.